lavint/FinTech-Python/cheat-sheets/neural-networks.md

 # Layer 1
 model.add(Embedding(vocabulary_size, embedding_size, input_length=max_words))

+# Example for time series
+# model.add(LSTM(
+#    units=number_units,
+#    return_sequences=True,
+#    input_shape=(X_train.shape[1], 1))
+#    )
+# model.add(Dropout(dropout_fraction))

 # Layer 2
 model.add(LSTM(units=280))

+# Example for time series # On each epoch, randomly drop 20% of the units
+# model.add(LSTM(units=280, return_sequences=True))
+# model.add(Dropout(dropout_fraction))

+# Example for time series - Layer 3
+model.add(LSTM(units=280))
+model.add(Dropout(dropout_fraction))

 # Output layer
 model.add(Dense(1, activation="sigmoid"))

 ```
-* Embedding layer: it processes the integer-encoded sequence of each review comment to create a dense vector representation that will be used by the LSTM layer
+* `Embedding` layer: It processes the integer-encoded sequence of each review comment to create a dense vector representation

-* LSTM layer: it transforms the dense vector into a single vector that contains information about the entire sequence that will be used by the activation function in the Dense layer to score the sentiment
+* `LSTM` layer: It transforms the dense vector into a single vector that contains information about the entire sequence that will be used by the activation function in the Dense layer to score the sentiment

+* The `return_sequences` parameter needs to set to True every time we add a new LSTM layer, excluding the final layer.
+This is just how Keras knows to connect each layer.

+* `Dropout` layer: It uses a regularization technique for reducing overfitting and only drops a certain percentage of the hidden nodes and sets their output to zero, regardless of the input

+* A dropout is implemented by adding a layer after each LSTM layer and defining the fraction of nodes to drop as the layer parameter

-* Dense layer: Use a sigmoid activation function to predict the probability of a review being positive
+* `Dense` layer: It use a sigmoid activation function to predict the probability of a review being positive

 * Adding more LSTM layers and input units may lead to better results